Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Evaluating with a Static Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For MLflow >= 2.8.0, :py:func:`mlflow.evaluate()` supports evaluating a static dataset without specifying a model.
+For QCFlow >= 2.8.0, :py:func:`qcflow.evaluate()` supports evaluating a static dataset without specifying a model.
-This is useful when you save the model output to a column in a Pandas DataFrame or an MLflow PandasDataset, and want to evaluate the static dataset without re-running the model.
+This is useful when you save the model output to a column in a Pandas DataFrame or an QCFlow PandasDataset, and want to evaluate the static dataset without re-running the model.

-If you are using a Pandas DataFrame, you must specify the column name that contains the model output using the top-level ``predictions`` parameter in :py:func:`mlflow.evaluate()`:
+If you are using a Pandas DataFrame, you must specify the column name that contains the model output using the top-level ``predictions`` parameter in :py:func:`qcflow.evaluate()`:

 .. code-block:: python

-    import mlflow
+    import qcflow
     import pandas as pd

     eval_data = pd.DataFrame(
         {
             "inputs": [
-                "What is MLflow?",
+                "What is QCFlow?",
                 "What is Spark?",
             ],
             "ground_truth": [
-                "MLflow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle. " "It was developed by Databricks, a company that specializes in big data and machine learning solutions. " "MLflow is designed to address the challenges that data scientists and machine learning engineers " "face when developing, training, and deploying machine learning models.", "Apache Spark is an open-source, distributed computing system designed for big data processing and " "analytics.
+                "QCFlow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle. " "It was developed by Databricks, a company that specializes in big data and machine learning solutions. " "QCFlow is designed to address the challenges that data scientists and machine learning engineers " "face when developing, training, and deploying machine learning models.", "Apache Spark is an open-source, distributed computing system designed for big data processing and " "analytics.
 It was developed in response to limitations of the Hadoop MapReduce computing model, "